Common Career Mistakes and How to Avoid Them

 - Negativity should not be a part of any workplace.

-- Reduce stress by implementing techniques for managing time and learning how to delegate work that is not your favorite.
+- Reduce stress by practicing Time Management Techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals

-Which Ways Can You Network Better?
+In what ways Can You Network Better?

-- Join online forums relating to your area of expertise
+- Join online forums relating to your field

 - Participate in resource groups for employees.